 Our mentoring community

-Here you can find information and links to organisations and charities within the wider screen industry across the UK who offer mentoring schemes or mentoring support as part of a wider initiative.
+Here you can find information and links to organisations and charities within the wider screen industry across the UK who offer mentoring schemes or mentoring support as part of a wider initiative or as part of our Mentoring Network.
 Together we are providing a mentoring community of best practice.
 If you are an organisation or charity interested in finding out more about joining the community of best practice, please contact firstname.lastname@example.org.

 ACCESS: VFX is a global, industry-led, non-profit comprised of 40 leading companies, industry bodies and educational establishments in the VFX, animation and games industries.
 It focuses on actively pursuing and encouraging inclusion, diversity, awareness and opportunity under its four pillars of inspiration, education, mentoring and recruitment.
 ACCESS: VFX has united over 100 passionate people around the common goal of addressing the lack of diversity in the VFX industry.
 Together they have run more than 50 events and reached thousands of potential future employees of primary school age and above across the UK, US and Canada - working with organisations including We Are Stripes, Into Film, This Ability and The Foundry.